golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ## Getting funds to your requestor

-Note: To provide payments in GLM on blockchains you will need both GLMs and the tokens required to pay for the gas.
+To provide payments in GLM on blockchains you will need both GLMs and the tokens required to pay for the gas.
 Just like any transactions on the Ethereum Mainnet require ETH, operations on the Polygon network require Polygon's equivalent - MATIC.

 ### On test network